Voyageur Canoeing

 What are the guides like?

 Our wilderness guides are amazing, and you’ll love them.
 We send two highly trained individuals with each group.
-They will be at least 19 years old, and have been chosen because they have demonstrated an impressive level of maturity, care of creation, and a desire to connect with and serve our campers.
+They will be at least 19 years old, and have been chosen because they have demonstrated an impressive level of maturity, enthusiasm, and a desire to connect with and serve our campers.
 We do our best to hire a diverse staff every year, and often hire staff from overseas!
 Amnicon does not discriminate in our hiring based on gender identity, sexual orientation, race, country of origin, or religious affiliation.

 Is it safe to travel in a canoe on Lake Superior?